Contribution Templates

 • Allow Editing Controls whether Contributors can edit data in the input cell(s).

-When TRUE, Contributors can edit the input cell(s).
-When FALSE, they cannot.
-If this argument is not specified, editing is allowed.
+When True, Contributors can edit the input cell(s).
+When False, they cannot.
+This setting is True by default.

 Tip: If you want to gather data that is the result of a formula, place the formula in an input cell and set Allow Editing to FALSE so Contributors cannot overwrite it.
 The calculated result of the formula will be included as Contribution input.